sharif1093/py_floor_plan_segmenter/README.md

 # Down-sampling-based 2D floor plan segmentation

-This repository contains the Python implementation for the the paper [2D Floor Plan Segmentation Based on Down-sampling](http://arxiv.com).
-This algorithm performs segmentation on a 2D floor plan by using down-sampling method.
+This repository contains the Python implementation for the the paper [2D Floor Plan Segmentation Based on Down-sampling](https://arxiv.org/abs/2303.13798).
+This algorithm performs segmentation on a 2D floor plan by using a down-sampling technique.
 The overall pipeline is shown below.
-For more details please refer to the [paper](http://arxiv.com).
+For more details please refer to the [paper](https://arxiv.org/abs/2303.13798).

 <p align='center'>
   <img src="./doc/pipeline.png" width="400" alt="Pipeline of our down-sampling-based 2D floor plan segmentation.">